• Skip to primary navigation

 Instructions

-• Slice spam into small cubes, about 1 cm x 1 cm.
+• Dice spam into small cubes, about 1 cm x 1 cm.

-• In a large skillet or large frying pan on medium-high heat, heat vegetable oil or any neutral oil.
-Fry diced spam or bacon for 2-3 minutes or until lightly golden brown on the edges.
+• Heat vegetable oil in a large pan on medium-high heat.
+Fry diced spam for 2-3 minutes or until lightly golden brown on the edges.
 Remove and set aside.

-• On medium high heat, add garlic, white onion and chopped kimchi.
+• Fry in garlic, onion and chopped kimchi.
 Stir fry until onions are translucent and kimchi has released some of its juices, about 45-60 seconds.

-• Add in day-old cooked rice, kimchi juice, gochujang, sesame oil and mix everything together until rice becomes red in color.
+• Add in day-old cooked rice, kimchi juice, gochujang, sesame oil and toss everything together until rice are colored red.

 • Toss in cooked spam, green onions and sesame seeds.
 Mix altogether.
 Remove off heat.

-• Serve with a fried egg and roasted seaweed flakes (optional but recommended).
+• Serve with a fried egg and seasoned seaweed flakes.

 Notes